What Is A SubAir System On A Golf Course?

 In rainy conditions, the SubAir system can remove water from the playing surface, drying greens far more quickly than they would dry naturally.

-In drier conditions, the SubAir system can be used in pressure mode to deliver air to the root system below greens, improving growth.
+When it's drier, the SubAir system is equally useful, as it can be used in pressure mode to deliver air to the root system below greens, encouraging growth.
 For the most part, this is what the SubAir system will do – create an optimal growing environment.

-But when the heavens open, it’s an invaluable tool for getting play underway again as quickly as possible.
+But when the heavens open, it’s an invaluable system for getting play underway again as quickly as possible.

 How Does A SubAir System Work?

-A SubAir system can be installed into the existing drain system of a USGA specification green meaning there will be little impact in terms of excavation and rebuilding work if a course decides to have one installed.
+One of the beauties of a SubAir system is that it can be installed into the existing drain system of a USGA specification green.
+That means there won't be a significant impact in terms of excavation and rebuilding work if a club decides to go ahead with the installation.

 Get the Golf Monthly Newsletter